Death: the Healing Tonic

 Why do you think we put our elderly in homes in the West?

-The very minute they begin to remind us that we, too, will wither and be forced to relinquish everything we have desperately accumulated, their bags are packed.
+The very minute they remind us that we, too, will wither and be forced to relinquish everything we've desperately accumulated, their bags are packed.

 It's a reminder too disgusting to face, so we send them off to die away from the rest of us.
 Where we don’t have to watch the unpleasantness that mars the ending of our material existence.